United States

 (1 votes)

-Staff and guests have reported hearing unexplained noises; such as footsteps and whispers; particularly in the older parts of the building.
+Staff and guests have reported seeing shadowy figures and hearing unexplained noises; particularly in the older sections of the hotel.
+Some believe the spirits of former residents linger in the area.

 🎃 How scary does this look?